 A further example is thegoby, a fish which sometimes lives together with ashrimp.
 The shrimp digs and cleans up a burrow in the sand in which both the shrimp and the goby fish live.
 The shrimp is almost blind, leaving it vulnerable to predators when outside its burrow.
 In case of danger, the goby touches the shrimp with its tail to warn it, and both quickly retreat into the burrow.[44]
 Different species of gobies (Elacatinus spp.) alsoclean up ectoparasites in other fish, possibly another kind of mutualism.[45]

-A spectacular example of obligate mutualism is the relationship between thesiboglinidtube worms and symbioticbacteria that live athydrothermal vents andcold seeps.
-The worm has no digestive tract and is wholly reliant on its internal symbionts for nutrition.
-The bacteria oxidize eitherhydrogen sulfide or methane, which the host supplies to them.
-These worms were discovered in the late 1980s at the hydrothermal vents near the Galapagos Islands and have since been found atdeep-sea hydrothermal vents and cold seeps in all of the world's oceans.[47]
+An example of obligate mutualism is the relationship between thesiboglinidtube worms andbacteria inhydrothermal vents andcold seeps.
+The worm has no digestive tract and is therefore wholly reliant on its internal symbionts for nutrition.
+The bacteria oxidize eitherhydrogen sulfide or methane, which the host supplies to them.[46]

-Mutualism improves both organism's competitive ability and will outcompete organisms of the same species that lack the symbiont.[48]
+Mutualism improves both organisms' competitive ability, enabling them to outperform members of the same species that lack the symbiont.[47]

 A facultative symbiosis is seen in encrustingbryozoans andhermit crabs.
 The bryozoan colony (Acanthodesia commensale) develops a cirumrotatory growth and offers the crab (Pseudopagurus granulimanus) a helicospiral-tubular extension of its living chamber that initially was situated within a gastropod shell.[48]

-In a parasitic relationship, the parasite benefits while the host is harmed.[50]
+In a parasitic relationship, the parasite benefits while the host is harmed.[49]
 Parasitism takes many forms, fromendoparasites that live within the host's body toectoparasites andparasitic castrators that live on its surface andmicropredators like mosquitoes that visit intermittently.
-Parasitism is an extremely successful mode of life; about 40% of all animal species are parasites, and the average mammal species is host to 4 nematodes, 2 cestodes, and 2 trematodes.[51]
+Parasitism is a successful and common mode of life.
+About 40% of all animal species are parasites, and the average mammal species is host to 4 nematodes, 2 cestodes, and 2 trematodes.[50]

-Cleaning symbiosis is an association between individuals of two species, where one (the cleaner) removes and eats parasites and other materials from the surface of the other (the client).[57]
+Cleaning symbiosis is an association between individuals of two species, where one (the cleaner) removes and eats parasites and other materials from the surface of the other (the client).[56]
 It is putatively mutually beneficial, but biologists have long debated whether it is mutual selfishness, or simply exploitative.
-Cleaning symbiosis is well known among marine fish, where some small species ofcleaner fish – notablywrasses, but also species in other genera – are specialized to feed almost exclusively by cleaning larger fish and other marine animals.[58]
-In a supreme situation, the host species (fish or marine life) will display itself at a designated station deemed the "cleaning station".[59]
+Cleaning symbiosis is well known among marine fish, where some small species ofcleaner fish – notablywrasses, but also species in other genera – are specialized to feed almost exclusively by cleaning larger fish and other marine animals.[57]
+Typically, the host visits a specific 'cleaning station' and adopts a stationary posture while cleaners remove parasites.[58]

 Symbiosis is increasingly recognized as an important selective force behind evolution;[3][60] many species have a long history of interdependentco-evolution.[61]